 Availability is extremely limited and so these adventures book well in advance.

 I hope I have helped you some and I am eager to help more if I can.
 Even if you just want some general info about Alaska, feel free to call and I will help if I can.

-I truly love hunting big bears and this awesome country called Alaska.
+I truly love hunting big brown bears and this awesome country called Alaska.
 So please don’t hesitate to give me a call right now to chat.